-NOTE: If you do not check “Display as icon” option, the embedded file’s content will be shown instead of the icon.
+NOTE: If you do not check the “Display as icon” option, the embedded file’s content will be shown instead of the icon.
 You can double click on the embedded file icon or content to edit the content of the embedded file.

-#3 – Link to Object vs Embedded Object
+#3 – Link to Object vs. Embedded Object

-When you insert an object to an Excel worksheet, the object becomes part of the Excel file and any changes made to the source file do not impact the embedded file however you may want to keep the file separate from your Excel file, in that case, you need to check the “Link to file” option.
+When you insert an object to an Excel worksheet, the object becomes part of the Excel file, and any changes made to the source file do not impact the embedded file; however you may want to keep the file separate from your Excel file in that case, you need to check the “Link to file” option.

-A linked file is just a link to the source file which can be edited only by editing the source file.
+A linked file is just a link to the source file, which can be edited only by editing the source file.
 When you double click the link, the source file will open.

-NOTE: If you change the location/ path of the source file, the link to file in worksheet will not work.
+NOTE: If you change the location/ path of the source file, the link to file in the worksheet will not work.